Skip to main content

 Implementation Architecture

-- CSI Driver Deployment: Install the vendor's CSI Driver on Kubernetes cluster
+2. CSI Driver Deployment: Install the vendor's CSI Driver on the Kubernetes cluster

-- Network Optimization: Configure dedicated network segment for storage traffic
+4. Network Optimization: Configure dedicated network segments for storage traffic

 3. Hybrid Operating System-Based Solutions

-Alternative approaches for specific requirements or leveraging existing operational expertise.
+Alternatives for cases requiring specific requirements or leveraging existing operational expertise.

 Implementation Considerations: